creationix/howtonode.org/articles/cloudboost-cache.markdown

 <cloudboost-cache/init.js>

-This JavaScript program initalizes your app with your App ID and Master Key.
+This JavaScript program initializes your app with your App ID and Master Key.

 ## Creating the package.json file